User Guide

 The Deco Planner computes decompression schedules using the Bühlmann ZHL-16C algorithm with gradient factors.
 It handles single-level and multi-level profiles, open circuit and closed circuit rebreather, cave exits, and CCR bailout - all offline, on your device.
 The engine is cross-checked against Subsurface, MultiDeco and Shearwater across 15 reference profiles - see the deco engine validation report.

 The top area holds the primary dive inputs (mode, profile, gases).
-The gear icon top-right opens the Advanced drawer where every tunable parameter lives.
+Two icons sit top-right: the folder opens Saved Plans (2.8) and the gear opens the Advanced drawer where every tunable parameter lives.
+Above the Mode toggle you will find Add repetitive dive, which chains several dives in a day (2.9).
 Scroll down on the main screen to see the runtime plan and results.

 2.1 Mode: OC vs CCR